* * * * *What we will train and practice:

 Learn to learn like Socrates.
 Reflect upon your actions and prepare new actions.
 In just two days you learn how you set up Action Learning Circles, to lead and and guide them.
 Acton Learning is probably the most effective and among the fastest methods to deal with wicked or unsolvable issues and problems in small groups.
 And it’s funny, too.

-Rainer von Leoprechting practiced and instructed Action Learning with EU officials in Brussels, scientists and engineers, worked with board members, management teams, project leaders, politicians or young people.
+Rainer von Leoprechting practiced and instructed Action Learning with managers of companies, EU officials in Brussels, scientists and engineers, worked with board members, management teams, project leaders, politicians or young people.

 Join his joyful work with any and every one.
 Be inspired to create new solutions by asking ever more questions.

-If you can’t come to the Open House, you can train and practice online, too!
+If you can’t come to Obenaus this time, you can train and practice online, too!

 Registration and questions to:

 or phone: +43 680 1327177 (Rainer von Leoprechting)